-Section 10.3 (Baseline Environment) in Chapter 10 (Population) identifies the method of travel to work for bus, train, car and foot / bike for the population in the 11 community areas that make up the study area for that topic.
-The proportion of residents in Ardlea, Artane, Ayrfield, Coolock, Donaghmede and Killester who walk or cycle to work varied between 8% and 14%, which is below the average for Dublin as a whole (17%).
-The proportion of residents who cycled or walked to work in the remaining communities (all closer to the City Centre, with the exception of Darndale) was higher than average for Dublin as a whole (see Section 10.3 (Baseline Environment) in Chapter 10 (Population)).
+Section 10.3 (Baseline Environment) in Chapter 10 (Population) identifies the method of travel to work for bus, train, car and foot / bike for the population in the ten community areas that make up the study area for that topic.
+17% of residents in Monkstown cycled or walked to work, which is in line with the average proportion for Dublin as a whole, and 16% of residents in Blackrock and 15% in Newtownpark cycled or walked to work, which is below the average proportion for Dublin as a whole.
+The proportion of residents who cycled or walked to work in the remaining communities (all closer to the City Centre) was substantially higher (18%) than average for Dublin as a whole (see Section 10.3 (Baseline Environment) in Chapter 10 (Population)).

-The data show that the parishes of Ardlea, Ayrfield, and Donaghmede each had an equal to or higher proportion of residents commuting to work by car or van than average for County Dublin (54%).
-These parishes are some of the furthest from the City Centre but they are however within a distance of 5km to 8km, distances over which can typically be undertaken by bicycle within approximately 22 to 34 minutes based on an average cycling speed of 14kph (CSO 2019d).
-Given that approximately 45% of work commutes took 30 minutes or less there is potential to encourage modal shift from car use to cycling, for residents who regularly commute to/from the City Centre, if the right conditions are provided and this would likely bring health benefits (CSO 2019c).
-Section 6.3 (Baseline Environment) of Chapter 6 (Traffic & Transport) describes the quality of pedestrian and cycle infrastructure provision in the study area.
-It identifies that for much of the Proposed Scheme, the quality of cycle provision ranges from B to C against the Quality of Service guidelines in the NTA's National Cycle Manual, indicating that quality could be improved (NTA 2011).
+The data show that none of the parishes had a higher proportion of residents commuting to work by car or van than average for County Dublin (54%).
+Given that approximately 45% of work commutes in DCC and approximately 43% of work commutes in Dún Laoghaire-Rathdown took 30 minutes or less there is potential to encourage modal shift from car use to cycling, for residents who regularly commute to/from the City Centre, if the right conditions are provided and this would likely bring health benefits (CSO 2019c).
+The baseline environment of Chapter 6 (Traffic & Transport) describes the quality of pedestrian and cycle infrastructure provision in the study area.
+It identifies that for much of the Proposed Scheme, the quality of cycle provision is Level D against the Quality of Service guidelines in the NTA's National Cycle Manual, indicating that quality could be improved (NTA 2011).

-The data in Section 10.3 (Baseline Environment) in Chapter 10 (Population) also show that travel by bus increases above the Dublin average with distance from the City Centre, with the exception of Darndale and Coolock, with Ardlea, Coolock and Darndale having the greatest proportions of residents who travel by this mode at 23% each.
+The data in Section 10.3 (Baseline Environment) in Chapter 10 (Population) also show that travel by bus increases above the Dublin average with distance from the City Centre, with Booterstown having the greatest proportions of residents who travel by this mode.
 A study into the influence of public transport use on exercise levels suggests that those who walk to and from public transport stops achieve a notable amount of daily travel-related physical activity (median of 19 minutes) and that 29% of public transport walkers get 30 minutes of daily physical activity solely by walking to and from transport stops (Besser 2007).